cunnie/writings/i_am_become_forever.md

 He could sense the ball in the center, and it sparkled like nothing he had seen before — it was as if it was both there and not there, and everywhere in between being and nothingness.
-He tried to encompass it, and he felt a sense of vertigo when he came into contact with it — his world spun upside down.
+He tried to encompass it, and he felt a sense of vertigo when he approached it — his world spun upside down.

 He backed off, then moved forward.
 It was an alient object like anything he had ever seen.
 Everything about it seemed _wrong_.

 He approached it more slowly. _What is this?_

+And the ball spoke to him.

+And the words were more than words.
+They were not English, no vowels or consonants, or words of any language.
+Indeed, the ball communicated with him in pure meaning.
+Symbols reverbrated in his head: they filled his world and became his world, and the world shook, and each symbol was an monolith with no beginning and no end, a monolith of power and glory.

+"I AM THAT I AM,"

+Taggart felt himself torn asunder, and yet not torn asunder.

+There was silence, and Taggart, unused to being so completely overwhelmed, rested.

-As if reading his thoughts, the bright, sparkly ball spoke to him, "I am everything.
+As if reading his thoughts, the bright, sparkly ball spoke, "Rest.
+And know that I am everything.
 I am all possibilities.
 I am the Universe, squeezed into a ball."

 Taggart attempted to touch it, but somehow he _slid_ around it.
 He tried again, and again he slid and slipped.